boilerplatter/postgrpc/README.md

 - `PGPASSWORD` (required): the password of the user to use when connecting to the Postgres database.
 - `PGPORT`: the port of the Postgres cluster to connect to.
 Defaults to `5432`.
 - `PGUSER` (required): the user to use when connecting to the Postgres database
-- `ALLOWED_STATEMENTS`: [CORS-like](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) set of allowed statements in queries.
-Possible values are `*` for all statements (the default), an empty string for no allowed statements (effectively disabling the query interface), or a comma-separated list of allowed statements.
-Possible statements are `SELECT`, `INSERT`, `UPDATE`, and `DELETE`.
-- `ALLOWED_FUNCTIONS`: [CORS-like](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) set of function names that can be executed in queries.
-Possible values are `*` for all functions (the default), an empty string for no allowed functions, or a comma-separated list of allowed function names, e.g. `to_json,pg_sleep`, etc.

 ### Usage